Last updated on March 25th, 2023

 Pros of block paving

-– Huge range of design options in terms of colour, shape and style – from monotone to multi-colour
+- There are a huge range of design options in terms of colour, shape and style – from monotone to multi-colour

 Cons of block paving